shoutem/shoutem.github.io/_posts/1-2-22-Screen.md

 # Screen

-Screen is a React Native `View`, with additional background color, defined in Theme (defaults to gray).
+Screen is a React Native's `View` with additional background color defined in Theme (defaults to gray).

 ## Screen
 <br />